getyoti/yoti-node-sdk-sandbox/README.md

 * `/path/to/your-pem-file.pem` is the path to the application pem file.
 It can be downloaded only once from the Keys tab in your Yoti Hub.

+* Point the Yoti client at the sandbox by setting environment variable `YOTI_CONNECT_API` to https://api.yoti.com/sandbox/v1

 Please do not open the pem file as this might corrupt the key and you will need to create a new application.

 ```javascript